marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 ..
 NOTE ::
-   When you suspend a VM, the resources dedicated to the instance are still reserved and therefore are not usable by other users.
+   When you suspend a VM, the resources allocated for that instance are still reserved and therefore are not usable by other users.